 “Did you check your pile?” she asked.

 The pile she spoke of is the mountain of clothes heaped on my dresser.
-It is not to be confused with the pile of stuff on my desk or the other piles that render the basement, garage and shed unusable.
+It is not to be confused with the pile of stuff on my desk nor the other piles that inhabit the basement, garage and shed.

 You see, I never understood the logic of putting things away.
 We stuff things into drawers and closets, only to dig them out again.
 It smacks of make-work to me.

 My mother was huge on this.
-She always pestered me to put things away.
-I understood why she did it.
-The woman constantly needed to parent.
-It is who she was and I was more than willing to put up with her incessant nagging because I loved her and appreciated how much delight she received from telling me what to do.
+She always pestered me to put things away and I understood why.
+She needed to parent.
+It is who she was and I was more than willing to put up with her nagging because I loved her and appreciated how much delight she got from telling me what to do.

 We fought over the carpet of clothes in my room.
 We quibbled over whether dishes needed to be stacked in the cupboards or left dirty in the sink.
-We clashed about the toys and bicycles strewn across the yard.
-It was glorious.
+We clashed about the stuff strewn across the yard.

 But now mom lives in a place where the staff picks up after her and my kids live a hundred miles away.
 It’s my time now and I have reverted to my native state.
 My wife grudgingly accepts this.